 Not to be confused with the Siberian Husky, the Alaskan Husky is more of a mix of sled dogs rather than a pure breed in its own right.

 For hundreds, if not thousands of years, the Alaska region was home to native dogs.
 The Alaskan Husky has a varied genetic history that descends from these native dogs, as well as other breeds such as the Siberian Husky and Alaskan Malamute.
-Neither the AKC nor UKC recognise the Alaskan Husky as a breed.
-Rather, the Alaskan Husky can be thought of any mixed breed of dog bred primarily for sledding.
-For more information on the history of the Alaskan Husky we recommend visiting Sled Dog Central where you can find out more about how the Alaskan Husky came to be.
+Neither the AKC nor UKC recognises the Alaskan Husky as a breed.
+Rather, the Alaskan Husky can be thought of as any mixed breed of dog bred primarily for sledding.
+For more information on the history of the Alaskan Husky, we recommend visiting Sled Dog Central where you can find out more about how the Alaskan Husky came to be.

-Compared to the Siberian Husky, the Alaskan Husky will grow around the same height or a little larger than Siberians, but tend to weigh a little less.
+Compared to the Siberian Husky, the Alaskan Husky will grow around the same height or a little larger than Siberians but tend to weigh a little less.
 Their leaner body is perfect for the endurance of sledding, and you will find them running longer distances than a pure Siberian Husky.
 They are a working dog in all respects.
-Because of their varied genetic makeup there is no particular coat or eye color, marking, or coat texture consistent between Alaskan Huskies.
+Because of their varied genetic makeup, there is no particular coat or eye color, marking, or coat texture consistent between Alaskan Huskies.
 They will live to a similar age of the Siberian, 12 to 15 years old.

 If you thought Siberian Husky puppies were difficult to train and keep exercised, the Alaskan Husky is even more challenging.
-Their true work-dog nature means they are full of energy from an early age, and need a lot of activity to keep them entertained.
-For this reason the Alaskan Husky is not recommended for new dog owners.
-Owning an Alaskan Husky has been described as “like having a 2 year old child for 15 years”.
-However if you have the lifestyle to match their up-tempo behavior, and patience to train, they can be as rewarding as any other canine companion.
+Their true work-dog nature means they are full of energy from an early age and need a lot of activity to keep them entertained.
+For this reason, the Alaskan Husky is not recommended for new dog owners.
+Owning an Alaskan Husky has been described as “like having a 2-year-old child for 15 years”.
+However, if you have the lifestyle to match their up-tempo behavior and patience to train, they can be as rewarding as any other canine companion.

-Finally it is worth mentioning the Alaskan Klee Kai.
+Finally, it is worth mentioning the Alaskan Klee Kai.
 The AKK is a smaller dog, often mistakenly referred to as a miniature Siberian Husky, when in fact they are a different breed in their own right.
 Their genetic history includes influence from Alaskan Huskies, but in a smaller, more manageable package.
-They are a fairly exclusive breed and waiting lists can be long.
+They are a fairly exclusive breed and waiting lists can belong.
 For more information check out our information on smaller Husky breeds.